stoermelder/vcvrack-packone/docs/MidiCat.md

 - Touch a control or key on your MIDI device.
 The slot will bind the MIDI CC or note message.
 - Repeat this process until all the desired parameters have been mapped.

-Since v1.7.0 a blinking mapping indicator will indicate the bound parameter the mapping-slot which is currently selected.
+Since v1.7.0 a blinking mapping indicator will indicate the bound parameter for the mapping-slot which is currently selected.

 ![MIDI-CAT mapping](./MidiCat-map.gif)